• Skip to main content

 Bragg vinegar, ACV, apple cider vinegar, white distilled vinegar

-White vinegar is made out of corn, the top genetically modified produce item, so I save the white vinegar for cleaning and use Bragg or Spectrum organic apple cider vinegar for our salad dressings and cooking.
+White vinegar is made out of corn, the top genetically-modified produce item, so I only use the white vinegar for cleaning and now use Azure organic apple cider vinegar for our salad dressings and cooking.
 I keep both in stock.

 Both have high acidic properties and are used as a preservative to keep other foods fresh or pickled so they can keep for years to come.
 White vinegar is very inexpensive, so I keep the most of it on hand.